 Yeah, from here on in, Brandon starts displaying a whole load of manipulative and twisted behaviour that involves bloodshed and threats – but there’s a fair few indicators that what he’s been going through doesn’t just start after the seizure in bed.

 Knowing that despite his innocent appearance, Brandon is not a real human child, Kyle points out the things he’s noticed as they have raised him.

-Kyle and Tori discover some magazine clippings which aren’t just teenage boy spank-bank material.
-Beneath a few pictures of bikini models, there’s pictures and drawings of the anatomy of people.
+Kyle and Tori discover some magazine clippings which aren’t just teenage-boy-spank-bank material.
+Beneath a few pictures of bikini models, there’s pictures and drawings of human guts.
 The notebook that he is always writing in is quite tatted and used up and when we see it later in the film, there’s a lot of disturbing content (even the logo he stamps everywhere is like a rudimentary bee or wasp stamp).
 It all suggests these are things that have been playing on his mind for a while.
-It’s not quite as simple as a Space-ship talking to him awakening some sudden urge to kill, it seems Brandon has been wondering what people look like from the inside-out, for a lot longer.
+It’s not quite as simple as a space-ship talking to him awakening some sudden urge to kill, it seems Brandon has been wondering what people look like from the inside-out, for a lot longer.

 Does he want to know our anatomy so he can kill us easily?
 Does he want to lay eggs in our abdomen?
 Is he going to eat us when he is done?
 I mean, when he stuck his finger in the blood on his dying uncles face, I half expected him to lick it off!!

 Ok I aren’t clutching at straws here – I can give this Bee-Wasp Alien theory a bit more traction.